Ciaran Carson: Critical perspective

-Carson managed an unusual marriage in his work between the Irish vernacular story-telling tradition and the witty elusive mock-pedantic scholarship of Paul Muldoon.
-(Muldoon also combines both modes).
+Carson managed an unusual marriage in his work between the Irish vernacular story-telling tradition and the witty elusive mock-pedantic scholarship of Paul Muldoon (Muldoon also combines both modes).
 In a trivial sense, what differentiates them is line length.
 As Carol Rumens pointed out 'Before the 1987 publication of The Irish for No, Carson was a quiet, solid worker in the groves of Heaney.
-But at that point he rebelled into language, set free by a rangy "long line" that was attributed variously to the influence of C. K. Williams, Louis MacNeice and traditional music'.
+But at that point, he rebelled into language, set free by a rangy "long line" that was attributed variously to the influence of C. K. Williams, Louis MacNeice and traditional music'.

 Carson's first book was The New Estate (1976).
-In the ten years before The Irish for No (1987) he perfected a new style which effected a unique fusion of traditional story telling with postmodernist devices.
+In the ten years before The Irish for No (1987) he perfected a new style which effected a unique fusion of traditional storytelling with postmodernist devices.
 The first poem in The Irish for No, the tour-de-force 'Dresden' parades his new technique.
-Free ranging allusion is the key.
+Free-ranging allusion is the key.
 The poem begins in shabby bucolic: